rhysd/vimwasm-try-plugin/README.md

   are not available.
 For example, sign, conceal or profile.
 - [vim.wasm][] fetches all plugin files before starting Vim.
 Fetching many files or a large file may slows Vim start up.

+## TODO

+- Make error more comprehensive
+- Add `-revision` string option to specify revision of the repository. `/repos/:owner/:repo/contents` has query parameter `ref` for it
+- Add `-persistent` bool option to copy files to `~/.vim` instead of `/usr/local/share/vim`
+- Add `-local` string option to specify local directory instead of using GitHub API

 ## License

 This repository is distributed under [the MIT license](./LICENSE.txt).